abmarnie/godot-architecture-organization-advice/README.md

 - **Tech Stack Updates**: Regularly update Godot, .NET/C#, etc., for improvements.
 Be cautious about updating near release, or once your project becomes very large.
 - **Static Type Warnings**: As of Godot 4.2+, [enable type warnings](https://docs.godotengine.org/en/stable/tutorials/scripting/gdscript/static_typing.html#warning-system) for better autocomplete and compile time error detection.
 If you prefer succinctness, use type inference syntax `:=` for variable initialization.
 - **Script Templates**: Consider saving the `default.gd` (or `Default.cs`) file provided in this repo into a `.gdignored` `script_templates/node` folder.
 Doing so provides you with a nicer default starting template everytime you create a new script.
 - **Be Consistent**: The more consistent things are structured, the easier it is to navigate around, find things, and make changes.
-Note that, in particular, it is recommended to order script members in the [following way](https://docs.godotengine.org/en/stable/tutorials/scripting/gdscript/gdscript_styleguide.html#code-order):
+Note that, in particular, it is [officially recommended](https://docs.godotengine.org/en/stable/tutorials/scripting/gdscript/gdscript_styleguide.html#code-order) to order script members in the following way:
 ```
 01. @tool
 02. class_name